 - to assess the impact of the Company’s operations on the environment and communities affected by its activities, including the consideration of policies to enhance the benefits of those activities and mitigate any negative impact of those activities;

-- to have regard to environmental corporate social responsibility and community issues, including environmental management systems, waste management systems, recycling and energy management;
+- to have regard to environmental corporate social responsibility and community issues, including environmental management systems, waste and recycling management systems and energy and carbon management;

-- to ensure that the Group Sustainability Director produces in advance of each meeting a sustainability performance scorecard to assist the Committee to more clearly evaluate the relationship between the sustainability initiatives in place, or being considered, and the related performance levels being achieved;
+- to review, in advance of each meeting, a sustainability performance scorecard provided by the Sustainability Team, which assists the Committee to more clearly evaluate the relationship between the sustainability initiatives in place, or being considered, and the related performance levels being achieved;

 - to ensure that the Company continues to be an employer of choice in the industry, valuing and respecting its diversity; providing both advantage, and equality of opportunity in recruitment, development, recognition and reward;